 Preapproval letter just the beginning

 For many potential buyers, frugality ends the minute they get preapproved for a mortgage, Phipps says.
-That's when they start running up the cards and opening new lines of credit to buy things for their home-to-be.
+That's when they start running up the cards and opening new lines of credit to buy stuff for their home-to-be.

 But that preapproval letter is just one of the first refreshment stations of the homebuying marathon, not the finish line.

 Just before closing, a lender will re-examine a prospective buyer's financial situation -- complete with a recent copy of the credit history and other updated information.